 The Musée Conti Wax Museum is currently CLOSED

-The WAX will re-open after a brief retirement at Jazzland Theme Park.
+The WAX will re-open after a brief retirement as part of the Jazzland Resort Complex.

 SCHOOL TOURS - CURRENTLY CLOSED